The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 It’s dimensions are 6.1 inches long by 2.4 inches tall by 3.94 inches wide.
 So if you’re looking for a water pump that can be installed in a small space, this model is also a good choice.

-4: Arterra PDSI Power Drive RV Water Pump
+4: Power Drive Technology: Arterra PDSI Power Drive RV Water Pump

 It uses a four-chamber design for smoother flow rates and less motor vibration.

-This reduced degree of motor vibration makes this a quieter pump than many competitors.
+This RV fresh water pump reduced the degree of motor vibration makes this a quieter pump than many competitors.

 It also means less likelihood of the pump loosening once it is installed in place and screwed down according to the manufacturer’s recommendation.